PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/secrets_post.md

 Please note the data structure returned from endpoint /settings/secrets GET to set in POST

-The following example curl command adds a cyberark secret store to the console with the appID set to `Twistlock_Console` and the URL set to `https://services-myca.twistlock.com:10882`:
+The following example curl command adds a CyberArk secret store to the console with the appID set to `Twistlock_Console` and the URL set to `https://services-myca.twistlock.com:10882`:

 ```bash
 $ curl -k \